 The Code42 app and Time Machine complement each other well and can be used on the same computer, side-by-side, backing up your live data.
-For best results, do not use the Code42 app to back up Time Machine or Time Machine to back up the Code42 app.
+Do not use the Code42 app to back up Time Machine or Time Machine to back up the Code42 app.
 Use them both independently to back up your original files.

 Can I back up my Time Machine data with the Code42 app?